 \begin{theorem} Let $\Gamma \subset \Isom(X,d)$ be a non-elementary discrete group.
 If $\mu(\Lambda_c(\Gamma))=0$ for an $s$-dimen\-sional $\Gamma$-quasi-invariant quasiconformal measure $\mu$ on $\partial X$, then $P^s_{\Gamma}(z,x)$ converges. \end{theorem}

-For Kleinian groups, this result was proved by Sullivan \cite{S1}, \cite{S2} by considering ergodicity of the geodesic flow.
-See also Roblin \cite[Th\'eor\`eme 1.7]{R1} for a complete argument.
+For Kleinian groups, this result was proved by Sullivan \cite{S1, S2} by considering ergodicity of the geodesic flow (see also Roblin \cite[Th\'eor\`eme 1.7]{R1} for a complete argument).
 Later, Tukia \cite{T1} gave an elementary proof for it.
-His arguments are applicable to discrete isometry groups of Gromov hyperbolic spaces if we add necessary modifications.
-In what follows, we perform this plan respecting Tukia's.
+His arguments are applicable to discrete isometry groups of Gromov hyperbolic spaces if certain modifications are made.
+In what follows, we will carry this out respecting Tukia's arguments.

-As in Proposition \ref{geodesic}, for a $\delta$-hyperbolic space $(X,d)$, we choose the constant $\kappa(\delta) \geq 0$ such that for every geodesic triangle or bi-angle possibly with vertices on the boundary $\partial X$ each edge is contained in the closed $\kappa(\delta)$-neighborhood of the union of the others.
+As in Proposition \ref{geodesic}, for a $\delta$-hyperbolic space $(X,d)$, we choose the constant $\kappa(\delta) \geq 0$ such that for every geodesic triangle or bi-angle possibly with vertices on the boundary $\partial X$, each edge is contained in the closed $\kappa(\delta)$-neighborhood of the union of the others.

 We utilize shadows to prove Theorem \ref{main1}.
 In this section, we always put the light source $\omega$ of a shadow on the boundary $\partial X$.
-The following Lemma \ref{radiuschange} gives a fundamental technique to consider the inclusion relation between two shadows.
-Since this is also used later in another case where $\omega$ is in $X$, we assume $\omega \in \overline X$ in general only in this lemma.
+The following Lemma \ref{radiuschange} provides a fundamental technique for considering the inclusion relation between two shadows.
+As this will also be used later in another case where $\omega$ is in $X$, it is generally assumed that $\omega \in \overline X$ only in this lemma.

 \begin{lemma} For any constants $r' \geq r \geq \rho \geq \rho' \geq 0$ with $r-\rho \geq \kappa(\delta)$, if